ker2x/DearDiary/Writerside/topics/pma.md

 Meh ...

-By the way, if we go back near the end of the the main :
+By the way, if we go back near the end of the main :

 ```
 push    offset NewFileName ; "C:\\windows\\system32\\kerne132.dll"